The California Highway Patrol (CHP) and government officials have teamed up to reduce motorcycle crashes through training and education.

 Car and truck drivers can be proactive about motorcycle safety by engaging in safer driving practices.
 Below are some tips for preventing a motorcycle accident:

 Motorcycle crashes can have devastating consequences such as injuries, steep medical bills and property damage.
-If you have been hurt by a negligent driver in a motorcycle collision, call the experienced motorcycle accident attorneys at Arnold Law Firm today to schedule your free legal consultation.
+If you have been hurt by a negligent driver in a motorcycle collision, call an experienced Sacramento motorcycle accident lawyer at Arnold Law Firm today to schedule your free legal consultation.

 With personal injury cases, success is defined by more than the number of dollars awarded at settlement.
 Our clients come to us not just bearing physical and financial trauma, but emotional and situational scars, as well.
 As the legal process evolves, relationships are built with our clients that typically last for a lifetime.
 Sometimes, that […]Learn More

 On November 8, 2018, Anna* and her family fled their home in response to the Camp Fire mandatory evacuation.
 The massive fire destroyed more than 18,000 homes, displacing 50,000 residents in the town of Paradise, California, and surrounding areas.
 They didn’t have friends or relatives in neighboring cities to stay with and soon discovered that […]Learn More